labour law

 • The workers got immense support from the freedom fighters and nationalist leaders who made tireless efforts to get protective labour legislation enacted.
 Many laws were formed because of the pressure from the freedom struggle.

 • The leaders of the National Movement promised to enact better labour laws and provide equal justice to everyone after independence, which was even included in the Preamble, Fundamental Rights and Directive Principles of State Policy of the Indian Constitution.
-The leaders made sure that the workers will no longer be treated as a commodity.
+The leaders made sure that the workers would no longer be treated as a commodity.

 Elements of Labour Law